fastoch/Complete_Web_Dev_ZTM/README.md

 https://dev.to/musselmanth/the-dynamic-css-grid-configuration-ive-been-looking-for-1ogd
 https://css-tricks.com/auto-sizing-columns-css-grid-auto-fill-vs-auto-fit/

-THE ABOVE TIP IS REALLY **POWERFUL**, BECAUSE IT ALLOWS US TO NOT HAVE TO USE MEDIA QUERIES AT ALL!!!
+THE ABOVE TIP IS REALLY **POWERFUL**, BECAUSE IT ALLOWS US TO NOT HAVE TO USE MEDIA QUERIES AT ALL!

 ---